ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The more economical approach of GPT-4.1 is evident in both the distribution of calls and search efficiency.
 While T-1 (o4-mini) made nearly twice as many geocoding calls on average (3.79 vs. 2.05), it achieved a slightly lower first-call success rate (69.0% vs. 72.7%).
 This pattern aligns with the overall finding that tool augmentation does not consistently improve accuracy; in fact, the additional API calls may introduce noise through spurious matches to modern place names that bear little relation to colonial-era settlements.

 Overall, both models heavily favored direct geocoding over centroid computation, with geocode:centroid ratios of 23.29:1 for T-1 and 8.18:1 for T-4.
 This suggests that the models primarily relied on finding exact matches for place names mentioned in the abstracts rather than triangulating from multiple reference points—a strategy that may explain their susceptibility to modern naming coincidences.

-## Appendix E Hyper-parameter Cost Sensitivity

-Our ablation runs reveal that these gains do **not** depend on expensive parameter settings.
-Increasing *reasoning_effort* from "low" to "high" multiplies token usage ~6× and latency ~5× while trimming mean error by <1 km.
-Likewise, GPT-4.1 accuracy varies by only ±1.5 km across the 0–1.2 temperature range, and GPT-4o shows no systematic trend.
-In practice, therefore, the default (cheap) settings already sit near the cost-accuracy frontier.

 # References